KingTide/Artemis-local-setup/README.md

 ## Install Command

+Copy and paste the following into your terminal to install

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/KingTide/artemis-local-setup/HEAD/install.sh)"`

-Copy and paste the following into your terminal
+Copy and paste the following into your terminal to uninstall

-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/KingTide/artemis-local-setup/HEAD/script.sh)"`
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/KingTide/artemis-local-setup/HEAD/uninstall.sh)"`